shrishshh/Simon-Says-Game/README.md

-# Simon-Says-Game
-A React-based Simon Says game that challenges players to remember and repeat an increasing sequence of colors.
-Features interactive UI, sound effects, and state management for smooth gameplay.
 # Simon Says Game 🎮

 A fun and interactive Simon Says game built using React.
 Test your memory by repeating the correct sequence of colors!